 What causes an MC application to fail?

-The four most common failure modes: legal-name mismatches between the USDOT and the OP-1, incomplete OP-1 forms (missing tariff or HHG arbitration sections), missing BOC-3 or insurance filings during the 21-day window, and unresolved public protests during the protest window.
+The four most common failure modes: legal-name mismatches between the USDOT and the application, incomplete applications (missing tariff or HHG arbitration sections), missing BOC-3 or insurance filings within 20 days of the FMCSA Register notice, and unresolved public protests.

 Legal-name mismatch is the single most common rejection.
 The OP-1 has to match the USDOT exactly - same LLC name, same address, same EIN.
 A carrier who set up a USDOT under a personal name and later formed an LLC has to update the USDOT first before applying for the MC.